miku/makta/README.md

 larger sets (millions of items, tens or hundreds of GB), a dictionary will not work.

-The *sliqkv* tool takes a two-column tabular file and turns it into an sqlite3 database, which you can query in your program.
+The *slikv* tool takes a two-column tabular file and turns it into an sqlite3 database, which you can query in your program.
 Depending on the size of the data, you can expect 1K-50K queries per second.